niharikab04/Techplement/README.md

     Each message card will display:

-    Username: The name of the user who sent the message.
+    Username: The name of the user who sent the message.</br>
-    Avatar: An avatar containing the first letter of the username.
+    Avatar: An avatar containing the first letter of the username.</br>
-    Time and Date: The time and date when the message was sent.
+    Time and Date: The time and date when the message was sent.</br>
     Message Content: The actual message text.

 ## Tech Stack